truar/developer-blog/content/articles/deploying-an-app-in-gcp-part1.md

 ## Containerize the application

 Let's add this Dockerfile at the root of our application.
-We will used a multistage build, as it is an even more portable solution.
+We will use a multistage build, as it is an even more portable solution.
 ```dockerfile
 FROM maven:3.6.3-openjdk-11-slim as builder